 Cwoenthryth had retained possession of Oeswalum for some four years or so under the protection of her father and uncle but in 824 Beornwulf, the new king, agreed to resolve the dispute of ownership of various manors and estates between Cwoenthryth and Wulfred at the Council of Clofso (Cloveshoe) where Oesewalum, written as Oesuualun in the charter, was one of the estates returned to Wulfred.

-This protracted struggle over the possession of Oesewalum, which Wulfred apparently referred to in at least one contemporary document as a small piece of land, may indicate the previously unrecognized importance of the manor to the abbeys of Minster and Southminster.
+This protracted struggle over the possession of Oesewalum, which Wulfred apparently referred to in at least one contemporary document as a small piece of land, may indicate the previously unrecognized importance of the manor to the abbey of Minster, also Southminster.

-Dr. Gordon Ward [1885-1962], a doctor of medicine and a respected Kent historian and translator of Anglo-Saxon charters, alludes to this importance in the manuscript of an unpublished book on Nonington held in the Kent Archaeological Society (KAS) archives at Maidstone Museum.
-Dr. Ward believed that Oesewalum was in fact an inland refuge for the inhabitants of Minster Abbey from raids by Vikings.
-By inference it would also have served the same purpose for inhabitants of Southminster as Dr. Ward, in common with other antiquarians of the time, believed that Southminster and Minster on Thanet were one and the same.
-Dr. Ward also believed that this use as a refuge was the origin of Nonington, with the name probably deriving from something like Nunningatun, the Nun’s manor.
+Dr Frederick William Hardman, LL.D.
+F.S.A.,a respected East Kent antiquarian, alludes to this importance to the abbey in the manuscript of an unpublished book on Nonington held in the Kent Archaeological Society (KAS) archives at Maidstone Museum.
+He believed that Oesewalum was in fact an inland refuge for the inhabitants of Minster Abbey from raids by Vikings.
+Dr. Hardman also believed that this use as a refuge was the origin of Nonington, with the name probably deriving from something like Nunningatun, the Nun’s manor.

 The ancient roadway from Sandwich then runs past St. Mary’s church in Nonington to Womenswold, across to the east side of Barham, on through the Elham Valley through the old market “town” of Elham to the abbey at Lyminge, which was successively under the control of Selethryth and Cwoenthryth.